 Coat Maintenance: Low Care

-Coat Description: Coat grows to about 2-3 inches in length and requires occasional combing.
+Coat Description: Coat grows to about 2-3 inches in length and requires occasional combing every other day some coats can handle twice a week brushing.
 Coats are often hair coats, and others can have wavy or curly coats.

 Shedding: light to non-shed